nuejs/nue/packages/nuejs.org/blog/nue-1-beta/index.md

 ## What's new?
-v1.0 Beta is by far the biggest release yet with 80 commits and over 400 files changed.
+**v1.0 Beta** is by far the biggest release yet with five months of work and over [500 files changed](https://github.com/nuejs/nue/pull/316).
 This is a breakdown of new features, updates, and breaking changes.

 ## Global design system
-[Global design system](/docs/global-design-system.html) is by far the biggest new feature in this release.
-It guarantees that you always get the same kind of markup for your projects, but can use CSS to achieve wildly different designs.
+[Global design system](/docs/global-design-system.html) is the largest new feature in this release.
+It guarantees that you always get the same kind of markup for your pages and components, but can use CSS to achieve wildly different designs.

 [image]
   small: /img/global-design-system.png